arduino/library-registry/FAQ.md

 The Arduino Library Manager is a feature of the Arduino IDE (**Sketch > Include Library > Manage Libraries...**) which makes it easy for users to find, install, and update both official and 3rd party libraries.
 When your library is added to the library list, every release/tag version of the library in your repository will automatically be made available for installation via Library Manager.
 The users can set their preferences to display an update notification when a new version of any installed library on the list is available and easily update to the new version with just a couple clicks.
 More information: <br />
 https://www.arduino.cc/en/Guide/Libraries#toc3

-### What are the requirements for a library to be added to the Library Manager index?
+### What are the requirements for a library to be added to Library Manager?

 <a id="submission-requirements"></a>

 - [ ] The library must be fully compliant with the [Arduino Library Specification](https://arduino.github.io/arduino-cli/latest/library-specification).
 - [ ] The library must have [a library.properties file](https://arduino.github.io/arduino-cli/latest/library-specification/#library-metadata), in compliance with the Arduino Library 1.5 format.
 - [ ] The library.properties file must be located in the root of the repository.
-- [ ] The library must not have the same library.properties `name` value (regardless of case) as another library previously added to the Library Manager index.
+- [ ] The library must not have the same library.properties `name` value (regardless of case) as another library previously added to the Library Manager list.
 - [ ] For 3rd party libraries, the `name` field in library.properties must not start with `Arduino`.
 - [ ] The library repository must not contain any `.exe` files.
 - [ ] The library repository must not contain a [`.development` file](https://arduino.github.io/arduino-cli/latest/library-specification/#development-flag-file).